Visiting the Cotswolds during Cheltenham Festival?

 When visiting the Cotswolds during Cheltenham Festival, make sure to book your transport early

-If you plan to travel into Cheltenham, think about how you’re going to get there and back again.
+If you plan to travel into Cheltenham for the races, think about how you’re going to get there and back again.
 Public transport can be tricky, taxis can be very expensive, and parking at the racecourse is limited.
 Just about everyone will end up stuck in traffic at some point!

 If you’re in a large group, you might want to hire a minibus or coach.
 Again, think about this well before your trip.
-There are only a handful of minibus and coach operators around, and demand for passenger vehicles is extremely high.
+There are only a handful of minibus and coach operators around, and demand for passenger vehicles is extremely high at this time of year.

 3. Embrace the crowds in the Cotswolds during Cheltenham Festival